gramener/gramex/gramex/apps/guide/functionhandler/README.md

 See the output at [fetch?x=0&x=1&x=2](fetch?x=0&x=1&x=2).

 The simplest way to call *any blocking function* asynchronously is to use a [ThreadPoolExecutor][ThreadPoolExecutor].
-For example, usng this code in a `FunctionHandler` will run `slow_calculation` in a separate thread without blocking Gramex.
+For example, using this code in a `FunctionHandler` will run `slow_calculation` in a separate thread without blocking Gramex.
 Gramex provides a global threadpool that you can use.
 It's at `gramex.service.threadpool`.